una-auxme/paf/doc/general/drawio_board.md

 ## Legend

-Please use the predefined nodes if you´re working with the board, if you thing there is missing something please contact Marcin Kuhnert (Discord: RoyaLxPole) for the PAF24.
+Please use the predefined nodes when working with the board.
+If you think something is missing, please contact Marcin Kuhnert (Discord: RoyaLxPole) for the PAF24.
 Explanation:

 ![Ziele](../assets/research_assets/drawio_legend/Ziel.jpg)